 Fischer, David Hackett.
 Washington's Crossing.
 New York: Oxford University Press, 2004.

 Higginbotham, Don.
 The War of American Independence: Military Attitudes, Policies, and Practice, 1763-1789.
 Boston: Northeastern University Press, 1983.

 Middlekauf, Robert.
 The Glorious Cause: The American Revolution, 1763-1789.
 New York: Oxford University Press, 1985.

 After losing the Battle of Long Island to the British, they were chased until the British were satisfied that the American forces have lost.

-The Hessians attempted to form in the town, but were under heavy artillery fire from front and rear.
-The Americans occupied the houses and shot down the German gunners and foot soldiers during which Colonel Rahl was fatally wounded.
+The Hessians attempted to form in the town but were under heavy artillery fire from the front and rear.
+The Americans occupied the houses and shot down the Hessian gunners and foot soldiers, during which Colonel Rahl was fatally wounded.

-Rahl?s troops retreated to an orchard in the South East of the town where they surrendered.
+Rahl's troops retreated to an orchard South East of the town, where they surrendered.